Guide on Ice Diving – What you need to know!

 How is the face going to be protected when you go ice diving?

-To protect the face, it is best to look at a full-face mask.
+To protect the face, it is best to look at a full-face mask (How to find the Best Full Face Dive Masks).
 The full-face mask is designed to eliminate skin exposure but this is a personal preference.
 It is ideal to stay as protected as possible and learn how to dive with the full-face mask in place.

-It keeps the skin protected and ensures the ice-cold water doesn't touch it at any point of your diving session.
+It keeps the skin protected and ensures the ice-cold water doesn’t touch it at any point in your diving session – Advantages and Disadvantages of a Full-Face Scuba Diving Mask!

 4) Neoprene Hood